khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 ## Design specifications

-Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link:
+Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following links:

 [Column charts measure spec](http://gitlab-org.gitlab.io/gitlab-design/hosted/amelia/gd%23195-column-chart-design-spec-previews/)